securing/midsummer/02_Leshy/README.md

 **Your objective**: Find a way to log in to the `leshy` account.
 MFA code brute-force is not required.

 ### Reconnaissance
-Based on the Briefing, we need two pieces on information to gain access into Leshy's account - theirs password and MFA code.
+Based on the Briefing, we need two pieces of information to gain access into Leshy's account - their password and MFA code.

 While scavenging through the previously discovered hidden file [`inbox.mbox`](../01_Puck/inbox.mbox) on Puck's account we can find Leshy's password with ease: